smagri/proj30cp/README.md

 ## Project Description (see Code Summary below for code description
 ##			only):

 ## [Detailed description of project, you can also even more details
-##  for the  project in  theee report file  in /report  directory, the
+##  for the project in the report file in /report directory, the
 ##  following images are excerpts from the report]

 ![image]/images/projectOutlineFrontendANDBackendControlSystem.png